rachelhollis/Pewlett-Hackard-Analysis/README.md

 There are roughly 90,000 employees that are soon to retire.
 This will most definitely cause a 'silver tsunami' throughout the company.
 These roles will either be consolidated with other roles or replaced with new hires/ promotions within the company.
 Keep in mind, promoting within the company will leave behind a job position in the previous department that will most likely need to be filled and consolidating roles is not a solution for most senior job positions.
 Without this analysis of retiring employees, the mass exodus could potentionally have shocked the company as a whole with catastrophic consequences.
 However, knowing the retirement eligibile employees allows the company to prepare and start hiring before the metaphorical tsunami hits.

 A mentorship program can help alleviate the pressure of training and preparing new hires/ teams in the company.
 There are roughly 1,550 eligible employees for the mentorship program.
 A significant number of these individuals hold specialized/ senior job titles.
-There appears to be enough qualified, retirement ready eligible mentors.
+There appears to be qualified, retirement ready eligible mentors.
 However, not all eligible employees will join the mentorship program.
+If all eligible employees did join the program, they could potentionally have 90,000 new employees to mentor.
+That is roughly 58 employees to one mentor.
+A mentorship program alone might not be enough to handle the potentional influx of new employees.

+Additional queries could help further the analysis:
+- Run a query on the Salaries of retirement eligible employees:
+  - this could be useful when determining budget for new hires